satra124/emco-base-test/docs/design/gitops_support.md

 Before proceeding with the creation of Anthos-enabled clusters on GKE, enable the Anthos Config Management: https://cloud.google.com/anthos-config-management/docs/how-to/install-anthos-config-management#enabling.

 Then, create a new cluster (https://console.cloud.google.com/kubernetes/list/overview) and for the git repository type, pick ``unstructured``.
 See more at https://cloud.google.com/anthos-config-management/docs/how-to/unstructured-repo.
-Set the other fields as appropriate, and for directory name set `rootsync/*name of cluster`.
+Set the other fields as appropriate, and for directory name set `clusters/*full EMCO clustername*`.
 More on this below.

 #### Installing Monitor